almw/actions-at-scale-ghoh/README.md

 # Configure kubectl to connect to your Kubernetes cluster
 # Downloads credentials and configures the Kubernetes CLI to use them.
   # Uses ~/.kube/config, the default location for the Kubernetes configuration
   # file.
 Specify a different location for your Kubernetes configuration file
   # using --file.
 az aks get-credentials \
-  --resource-group GitHubActionsRunners \
+  --resource-group OPM-GHESAR-VA \
-  --name GitHubActionsRunnersK8sCluster
+  --name OPM-AKS-Cluster

 # Verify
 kubectl config get-contexts